 Entrance Scholarships, the Income Contingent Loan Program and the Early Bursary Notification Program

-To be considered for entrance scholarships and the Early Bursary Notification, you must complete the Financial Statement with your application, and submit it by the November 1st deadline.
+To be considered for entrance scholarships, Income Contingent Loan Program or the Early Bursary Notification Program, you must complete the Financial Statement with your application, and submit it by the November 1st deadline.
 The Financial Statement is available on OLSAS part of your OLSAS application.

 - Entrance Scholarships – All incoming students who have completed the Financial Statement are automatically considered for entrance scholarships.
 Entrance scholarships are awarded based on a combination of academic merit and financial need.